rheschwietert/wall_visualizer/README.md

 ```bash
 Switch to the other bond and rebuild? [y/N]:
 ```
-Enter y to instantly re-plan and rebuild the exact same wall with the other bond.
+Enter y to instantly re-plan and rebuild the same wall with the other bond.

 **Order of build modes**